vrajroutu/cohere-azure-ai-search-rag/Readme.md

 Semantic search over large datasets can require a lot of memory, which is expensive to host in a vector database.
 For example, searching across all of Wikipedia’s data requires storing 250 million embeddings.
 With 1024 dimensions per embedding and each dimension as float32 with 4 bytes, you will need close to 1 TB of memory on a server.

-We are excited to announce that Cohere Embed is the first embedding model that natively supports int8 and binary embeddings.
+Cohere Embed is the first embedding model that natively supports int8 and binary embeddings.
 When evaluated on the MIRACL benchmark, a semantic search benchmark developed by the University of Waterloo across 18 languages, our Embed v3 - int8 and Embed v3 - binary significantly outperform other embedding models, like OpenAI text-embedding-3-large, while reducing your cost 100x for memory from an estimated $130k to $1,300 annually.

 ## Features